TL;DR

 Strategic Asset for Nomura

 The deal valuation implies a capitalisation rate of approximately 4.2 percent based on current operating income, according to market estimates.
-While this reflects a tight yield by historical standards, it is consistent with recent transaction benchmarks for prime hotel assets in Japan's major cities.
+While this reflects a tight benefit by historical standards, it is consistent with recent transaction benchmarks for prime hotel assets in Japan's major cities.

 Thai Seller Books Profit

-Central Plaza Hotel, which operates the Centara Hotels and Resorts brand across Asia, is understood to have realised a significant profit on the disposal.
+Central Plaza Hotel, which operates the Centara Hotels and Resorts brand across Asia, is understood to have realised a significant gain on the disposal.
 The Thai group developed the Osaka property as part of its international expansion strategy but has been selectively recycling capital to fund new pipeline projects in Southeast Asia and the Middle East.

 The sale is part of a growing trend of Asian hotel operators monetising mature assets in Japan, where strong operating performance and favourable currency dynamics have made hotel properties attractive to a wide range of buyers.